 If you don’t do that kind of stuff (and a lot of you don’t, you’re awesome) just do the world a favor and don’t let it go unremarked if you see it, OK?
 Thanks.

 If you go pro, you’re going to get all kinds of clients and you won’t approve of everything they’re doing.
 But the fact is, they’re consenting adults and it’s their business, so it’s key for us to keep our personal standards for ourselves and read their cards.
 If they wanted a sermon, they could get that easily enough without paying for it.
 They called YOU and spilled their guts to a stranger.
 Maybe they have good reasons for the things they’re doing.
 Maybe not.
 I’ve had a few who were so dishonest and oblivious to others feelings that I felt kind of repelled, but most are just very human, and for the purpose of reading cards, it doesn’t really matter.

 The world is kind of like pre-code movies, and nothing like all those code movies that got ground into our heads at an early age.
 And this is a GOOD thing. 😉 Now loosen up, you’ll feel better.
-I leave you with Miss Clara Bow:
+I leave you with the most incomparably expressive actress of all time, Miss Clara Bow: